Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 Consequential AI needs documentation, not just confidence.

-AI Compliance Toolkit (ACT) Tier 2 Professional gives you the implementation documents, impact-assessment path, agentic governance materials, and operating controls this quick triage deliberately does not create.
-ACT Tier 1 remains the right next step when the use case looks lower-risk but the governance baseline is still immature.
+AI Controls Toolkit (ACT) Tier 2 Professional gives you the implementation documents, impact-assessment path, agentic governance materials, and operating controls this quick triage deliberately does not create.
+AI Controls Starter remains the right next step when the use case looks lower-risk but the governance baseline is still immature.

 What a higher result usually means